-- the Constitution; - the Labour Code; - the Federal Law on Trade Unions, their Rights and Guarantees of their Activity; - the Federal Law on Employment of the Population of the Russian Federation (Employment Law); and - the Federal Law on Legal Status of Foreign Citizens in the Russian Federation.

-2 Is there any law prohibiting discrimination or harassment in employment?
+- the Constitution; - the Labour Code; - the Federal Law on Trade Unions, their Rights and Guarantees of their Activity; - the Federal Law on Employment of the Population of the Russian Federation (Employment Law); - the Federal Law on Legal Status of Foreign Citizens in the Russian Federation; and - the Federal Law on Amendment of Certain Legal Acts of the Russian Federation (Secondment Law). - 2 Is there any law prohibiting discrimination or harassment in employment?
 If so, what categories are regulated under the law?

 Discrimination in employment is prohibited.
-Under articles 19 and 37 of the Constitution, and articles 2, 3 and 64 of the Labour Code, no one should be discriminated against or unduly privileged as a result of gender, race, skin colour, nationality, language, origin, property and family status, social or occupational position, age, place of residence, religious views, political commitments, affiliation to any organisations, or any other circumstances that are not related to professional qualities of an employee.
+Under articles 19 and 37 of the Constitution, and articles 2, 3 and 64 of the Labour Code, no one should be discriminated against or unduly privileged as a result of gender, race, skin colour, nationality, language, origin, property and family status, social or occupational position, age, place of residence, religious views, political commitments, affiliation to any organisations or any other circumstances that are not related to professional qualities of an employee.